Films are one of the best ways to immerse yourself in a new language.

-When you choose Japanese movies as part of your language study routine, it will open your knowledge to acquire more about the rich Japanese culture.
+When you choose Japanese movies as part of your language study routine, it will open your knowledge to learn about rich Japanese culture.

-J-movies will also help you hear and understand how the Japanese language is spoken in its natural context, and from there on, you can pick up the very essence of body language.
+J-movies will also help you hear and understand how the Japanese language is spoken in its natural context.
+From there on, you can pick up the very essence of body language.

 Watching Japanese movies is a significant opportunity to break away from the habit of regularly reading through your textbook.